 Also, the images are quite large as resolution goes, though not overly large in terms of file size.
 Still, they may take a while to load when you click on them.
 Once you click on them, they will appear in a lightbox formatted to fit your monitor resolution; right-clicking on the lightbox and selecting “View Image” (a feature not available in all browsers) will take you to the full-resolution image.

 Finally, enjoy.
 Pull up the images.
 Pore over them.
 Print them and mark them up.
 Pick apart every little detail you can, and see what you find.
 There are, I am sure, countless little gems hidden in these many pages.
-This is Ultima history at its finest, and the Ultima Codex is indebted to Joe Garrity, Electronic Arts, BioWare Mythic, BanditLOAF and the team at the Wing Commander CIC, Bob White, and everyone who worked at Origin for it.
+This is Ultima history at its finest, and the Ultima Codex is indebted to Joe Garrity, Electronic Arts, Mythic Entertainment, BanditLOAF and the team at the Wing Commander CIC, Bob White, and everyone who worked at Origin for it.